How to Paint New Plaster

 What can I use as a mist coat?

-Most paint emulsion companies now advise that you use a watered-down version of the same product you will be painting with.
+Most paint emulsion companies now advise that you use a watered-down version of the same product you will be painting with, but to save money, a lower budget trade-appropriate white emulsion is ideal if your paint is expensive.

-You don’t need the mist coat to cover the plaster or add colour.
+The mist coat doesn’t need to cover the plaster or add colour.
 The aim is just to create an adhesive, non-permeable surface.

-Alternatively, you can purchase water-based primers which are suitable to use as mist coats.
-This could be less messy but will add costs to your budget.
+Alternatively, you can purchase water-based primers, which are suitable for use as mist coats.
+Paint companies often market these as Plaster Sealers.
+This could be less messy but will add additional costs to your budget as they're pricier than ordinary white emulsion.

 Wait until the mist coat dries before resuming normal painting.